cloudwatt/applications/bundle-trusty-wordpress/README_EN.md

 THE_THING 82.40.34.249
 ~~~

 It will gather the assigned flotting IP of your stack.
-You can then paste this IP in your favorite browser and tart to configure your Wordpress instance.
+You can then paste this IP in your favorite browser and start to configure your Wordpress instance.

 ## In the background